 By Al Jones

-Below is the finished pipe, I’m very happy to add this one to my collection.
+Below is the finished pipe, which I’m excited to add to my British collection of Author and Rhodesian shapes.